gzhang33/Christmas-tree/docs/stories/2-1-theme-config.md

 Status: done

+**Note (2025-12-02):** The current implementation provides a **color selection feature** for tree particles, not a full theme system.
+The naming "theme" in this story is historical and may be misleading.
+The actual feature allows users to select a color for the Christmas tree particles, with preset color options and a custom color picker.

 ## Story

 As a Developer,
 I want to centralize theme and asset configuration, so that the application uses the correct "Midnight Magic" colors and textures.

+**Implementation Reality:** This story was implemented as a color selection system (`treeColor` in store) rather than a full theme system.
+The color selection is managed through:
+- Global store (`useStore`) with `treeColor` state
+- Preset color options in `src/config/colors.ts`
+- Custom color picker in Controls UI
+- Dynamic color variant generation in TreeParticles component

 ## Acceptance Criteria